loco-rs/loco/docs-site/content/docs/the-app/migration.md

 top = false
 +++

+Loco is a migration-first framework, similar to Rails.
+Which means that when you want to add models, data fields, or model oriented changes - you start with a migration that describes it, and then you apply the migration to get back generated entities in `model/_entities`.

+This enforces _everything-as-code_, _reproducibility_ and _atomicity_, where no knowledge of the schema goes missing.

 ## Verbs, singular and plural

 * **references**: use **singular** for the table name, and a `:references` type. `user:references` (references `Users`), `vote:references` (references `Votes`)